Mick Fanning: Shark attack

 The next day, Fanning returned to Australia.
 He wondered why the shark did not bite him and told reporters: "I'm just lucky it wasn't my time."
 The story received international news coverage.
 Fanning returned to the water to surf again less than a week later, dedicating it to his late brother, and also surfed Ship Stern Bluff on 27 August, a break notorious for great white sharks.
 Fanning later competed in the Billabong Pro Teahupoo, which took place in August 2015 in Tahiti.
 Fanning would go on to take a victory at the Hurley Pro at Trestles Beach and finish the year second in the ratings.

 Personal life

 Fanning was married for eight years to entrepreneur Karissa Dalton.
 On 31 January 2016, he announced that they were divorcing.

 Fanning was co-owner of Balter Brewing Company with Joel Parkinson, Josh Kerr and Bede Durbidge until its sale to Carlton & United Breweries in 2019.
 In 2019, Fanning invested in Australian dog food company Scratch.
 Fanning is a supporter of the National Rugby League club Penrith Panthers.

 Honours

 In 2017 Fanning was appointed an Officer of the Order of Australia for distinguished service to surfing as a professional competitor at the national and international level, and as a supporter of a range of charitable foundations.
+In 2024, he was inducted into the Sport Australia Hall of Fame.

+The "masked wood sprite", a spider in the Dolomedidae family, was named Ornodolomedes mickfanningi in his honor.